-4. Babies are usually born with fat, pudgy feet with no arch support.
+Babies are usually born with fat, pudgy feet with no arch support.
 Arch support develops with age (usually at two years of age) therefore, it is important to wear correctly chosen footwear.
-Posture (gait) is also developed as your child grows therefore, quality shoes play a big role in healthy development.
+Posture (gait) is also developed as your child grows therefore, quality footwear play a big role in healthy development.

-5. Children's foot growth is all dependent on individual body mass and age.
-Meaning, chubby infant babies that are beginning to walk, need new shoes every 4 months versus slimmer, petite babies (or preemies) often outgrow their shoes in 8-10 months.
+Children's foot growth is all dependent on individual body mass and age.
+Meaning, chubby infant babies that are beginning to walk, need new shoes every 4 months versus slimmer, petite babies (or preemies) often outgrow their high tops in 8-10 months.
 In other words, the chubbier the baby than feet grow faster.
 Once the child passes age of three years, they loose "baby fat" and their feet usually slim down.
-New shoes are needed every 6 months on average.
+New footwear are needed every 6 months on average.
 The growth process continues until they are fifteen years of age.
 Two pairs of quality shoes are required for rotation per season.
-It is important to remember that it is best to buy two pairs of quality shoes vs poorly made ones.
+It is important to remember that it is best to buy two pairs of quality footwear vs poorly made ones.
 It is important NOT to rotate between quality, orthopedic footwear and poorly made ones, simply because quality footwear shape and mold kids feet and cheap footwear cause foot deformation.
 European footwear are always hand made and measured to average child's foot.
 The width and length is perfectly proportioned to create fitted high tops for each size.
 It is a time consuming process that every European factory is required to follow to guarantee the perfect footwear for your child!
 This is why European footwear fits so well and often pristine quality!

 SHOES TO AVOID

-1. Low quality shoes are made out of cheap materials and they are stiff, not breathable and often lined with synthetic leather or plastic materials.
+Low quality shoes are made out of cheap materials and they are stiff, not breathable and often lined with synthetic leather or plastic materials.

-2. Low quality shoes cause little feet to excessively perspire making child's feet smelly, wet and totally uncomfortable.
+Low quality footwear cause little feet to excessively perspire making child's feet smelly, wet and totally uncomfortable.
 Children often develop blisters, sores and never want to wear them.
 Although, low quality shoes cost less over time parents notice that their children does not walk straight (in-toeing), frequently trip and often develop flat feet.
 Orthopedic doctors visits are required and special innersoles (orthodics) are made to correct the problem.
 High top, quality footwear is also needed to line-up the feet and improve arch support.
 Low quality footwear totally deform kids feet and exposing child to further potential health problems such as: pediatrics (feet), orthopedic (lower extremities), chiropractic (spine defects).
 Remember, buying low quality footwear is like investing in your child's development and well being!

-4. Once little feet are deformed and left untreated the condition becomes permanent in adulthood.
+Once little feet are deformed and left untreated the condition becomes permanent in adulthood.
 As body ages the condition deteriorates in joint, feet and back pain.
 The posture and spine becomes deformed causing posture damage.